1. What is express.static()?

 app.use([path], callback)

-, etc.) for a given path (or all paths if no path is specified).
+Applies middleware or route handlers to all HTTP methods (GET, POST, etc.) for a given path (or all paths if no path is specified).
 It’s commonly used for middleware.

 Key Differences: